FelixWinterstein/LEAP-HLS/filtering_algorithm/README.md

 The Filtering Algorithm
 =============

-This program is an implementation of the Filtering Algorithm [1].
+This program is an implementation of the Filtering Algorithm [1] for tree-based K-means clustering.
 The implementation performs a recursive tree traversal which incorporates complex data-dependent control flow and makes use of pointer-linked data structures and dynamic memory allocation.
 Details are given in [2].
 The Vivado HLS design is intergrated into the LEAP framework, connecting up to 16 memory ports of the HLS core to LEAP private scratchpads, and up to 4 memory ports to LEAP coherent scratchpads accessing shared memory.

 Steps to build it:
 -------------